OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX5/EX5.md

 The first step is to translate the LLVM bitcode from the previous exercise.
 The second step is to perform liveness analysis and register allocation so that each temporary is assigned a physical register.
+Note that you will ony be able to check your work after completing both steps.
+Unilke LLVM bitcode, MIPS does not have the ability to execute a program with an unbounded number of temporaries.

 [MIPS-link]:https://en.wikipedia.org/wiki/MIPS_architecture
 [RISC-link]:https://en.wikipedia.org/wiki/Reduced_instruction_set_computer

 ### LLVM bitcode to MIPS
+The first step of this exercise is to translate the LLVM bitcode to MIPS.
+This step ends with a MIPS file that has an unbounded number of temporaries.
+Roughly speaking, translation is done one command at a time.
 Translation of *some* commands is traightforward.
 For example, binary operations, labels, jumps, conditional jumps, pointer arithmetic operations, casting and more.
 The following table lists some examples: